dpengineering/clockNBlock2022/README.md

 # ClockNBlock 2022 Version
 Written by `@ArnavVWadhwa` and `@bvesper15` this is the new version of the clockNBlock project with the "shiny new delta arm."
 The major changes this year was to the circuit boards used.
 We added `@Stan-Reifel's` new DPi Circuit boards and redid the wiring.

+The code is also completely brand new and this is the third version of the code I have written.
+I hope it holds up to a good standard.

 For any questions with the project feel free to reach out me.
 Arnav Wadhwa: